Activity holidays for families with teenagers

 Canoeing and kayaking

-Experienced paddlers can opt to do multi-day adventures, camping out overnight under the stars, or taking to the waves in a canoe or kayak around the coastline.
+Sea, rivers, lakes - kayaking and canoeing breaks in Wales come in all varieties.
+Experienced paddlers can opt for multi-day adventures, camping overnight under the stars, or taking to the waves in canoes around the coastline.

 Rafting and RIB riding